 Not every case involves great questions of life, death or liberty.
 But we treat each case as if it does.

-Upon forming the chambers, in order to have before us a daily reminder of this ideal and of our shared raison d'etre for being a part of this profession, we adopted as the title for our professional home the name of one of Australia's greatest and most admired advocates and judges, Murray Gleeson KC, who became Chief Justice of New South Wales and, later, Chief Justice of Australia.
+Upon forming the chambers, in order to have before us a daily reminder of this ideal and of our shared raison d'etre for being a part of this profession, we adopted as the title for our professional home the name of one of Australia's greatest and most admired advocates and judges, Murray Gleeson QC, who became Chief Justice of New South Wales and, later, Chief Justice of Australia.